Wall Street Breakfast: Will The Historic Rally Continue?

 Traders are reassessing the current state of the market after the S&P 500 wiped out all of its 2020 losses on Monday, in a historic rally that shocked the Wall Street establishment.
 It took just 53 sessions for the index to restore the nearly $10T in value that was erased since an intraday low on March 23.
 The move may be warranted, especially after May's blowout jobs report, unprecedented stimulus and economy reopenings, but many are reviewing positions and looking for the next big catalyst.
 Ahead of a session that kicks off the Fed's latest two-day policy meeting, S&P 500 futures have pulled back, falling 1% in overnight trade.

 Speculative excess has surged to the highest in at least two decades among U.S. options traders and not a single stock in the S&P 500 index is down for the past 10 weeks.
 It's either a coming sign that everything will fall together when the rally fades or an indication of broader optimism.
 "I don't think even the most optimistic bullish bull could have anticipated this," said David Sowerby, portfolio manager at Ancora Advisors in Cleveland.
 "The words that comes to mind are epic, monumental."
-Job openings data and small business optimism numbers are on deck for today, while Tiffany (NYSE:TIF), Chewy (NYSE:CHWY) and GameStop (NYSE:GME) report quarterly earnings.
+Job openings data and small business optimism numbers are on deck for today, while Tiffany (TIF), Chewy (CHWY) and GameStop (GME) report quarterly earnings.

 The peak in monthly economic activity in the U.S. occurred in February, according to the National Bureau of Economic Research - more or less the group that gets the honor of dating expansions and recessions.
 The expected duration of the downturn is a matter of debate and is likely to influence opinions on the need for additional economic relief.
 Congress has already provided $3.3T in emergency spending and tax breaks, prompting worries about a ballooning budget deficit.

-Shares of Chesapeake Energy (NYSE:CHK) tumbled 42% in extended trading on Monday following reports that the natural-gas producer was preparing to file for bankruptcy.
+Shares of Chesapeake Energy (CHK) tumbled 42% in extended trading on Monday following reports that the natural-gas producer was preparing to file for bankruptcy.
 The owner of Men's Wearhouse and Jos.
-A. Bank, Tailored Brands (NYSE:TLRD), also fell nearly 5% on similar reports.
-On the flip side, Macy's (NYSE:M) soared 13% AH upon securing $4.5B in new financing, while Hertz (NYSE:HTZ) erased all the losses suffered since the car rental company declared bankruptcy on May 22.
+A. Bank, Tailored Brands (TLRD), also fell nearly 5% on similar reports.
+On the flip side, Macy's (M) soared 13% AH upon securing $4.5B in new financing, while Hertz (HTZ) erased all the losses suffered since the car rental company declared bankruptcy on May 22.

-Following a weekend report that Gilead (NASDAQ:GILD) and AstraZeneca (NYSE:AZN) were in touch about a possible merger, CNBC's David Faber said there is nothing going on at the moment.
+Following a weekend report that Gilead (GILD) and AstraZeneca (AZN) were in touch about a possible merger, CNBC's David Faber said there is nothing going on at the moment.
 Faber does acknowledge that "there may have been a conversation" at one point, but points out that AstraZeneca, as a U.K. company, would have been required to disclose that anything was going on per takeover panel regulations.
 The prior report did indicate that formal talks weren't yet underway and that advisers and others were being informally included in the process.

 "We believe now is the time to begin a national dialogue on whether and how facial recognition technology should be employed by domestic law enforcement agencies," IBM CEO Arvind Krishna told Congress, as the company shut down its facial recognition business.
 The unit did not generate significant revenue, according to CNBC, but the decision remains notable for a technology giant that counts the U.S. government as a major customer.
 "Technology can increase transparency and help police protect communities but must not promote discrimination or racial injustice."